-A small dove, the symbol of the Holy Ghost, flies towards the Virgin's belly: this is the moment of Christ's conception.
-It has been sent by God, whose hand we can see appearing from a deep blue cloud that represents the heavens.
+The scene shows the Annunciation, when Mary found out that she would conceive a son, Jesus Christ, through the Holy Ghost.
+The Archangel Gabriel, huge peacock-feather wings outstretched behind him, kneels in front of her to tell her the news.
+As Gabriel speaks, a small dove, the symbol of the Holy Ghost, flies towards Mary's belly: this is the moment of Christ's conception.
+It has been sent by God, whose hand we see appearing from a deep blue cloud that represents the heavens.
 A golden light emanates from a gap in Mary's pink dress and she bows her head towards it, in acceptance.

 c.
 1450-3